 ‘Ode to a Nightingale’ Context

 The context of poems in the ‘English Romantic Verse’ collection is important to consider as it is an examined assessment objective, and helps to inform higher-level criticisms and evaluations of the effectiveness of a poem.
 In order to do this successfully you need to have both an understanding of the various contextual links to ‘Ode to a Nightingale’, which are discussed as part of the analysis notes, and of the author John Keats.
-Check back later for Interpreture context notes on John Keats – in the meantime, here are our suggested links to research context:
+Look here for Interpreture context notes on John Keats and here are our suggested links to more research context:

 In particular, you should have an understanding of the following contextual points related to Keats: